Thomas-George-T/Kafka-Tweet-Stream/README.md

 Twitter Streaming using a Kafka 2.12 producer using safe, idempotence and compression configurations resulting in a high throughput producer.

-This project aims at streaming Tweets using Kafka.
+This project aims at streaming Tweets using a high throughput Kafka Producer.
 The variable `terms` can be updated to stream tweets about Current affairs, in this example, I'm using `coronavirus,covid-19`.
 The prerequisite to running this project is to procure Twitter API credentials.
 To do this, sign up for twitter Developer account [here](https://developer.twitter.com/en/apply-for-access).
 After creating the app,`consumerKey`,`consumerSecret`,`token`,`tokenSecret` are to be used to set the variables in `config.java`.
 Set these Strings to be static.
 Follow the below template for `config.java`

 ```java
 static String consumerKey= "";